-Eventually though, I fell behind Hillary.
+Eventually, though, I fell behind Hillary.
 More than Bernie or Hillary, I am a Democrat.
 Like most Democrats, I am educated.
 I understand that bashing Hillary only helps one orange man.

-Intelligence, is another reason why lots of Bernie supporters must be Republicans trying to help Trump.
+Intelligence is another reason why lots of Bernie supporters must be Republicans trying to help Trump.
 The Donald has been a Democrat for most of his life.
 His entire family also voted Democrat.
-Why did he decide to run as a Republican than?
+Why did he decide to run as a Republican then?
 Because his two penny opera would have never flown with Democrats.
 Not counting his Magical Wall and Muslim Ban, two platforms that would never be implemented, Trump has not given any platforms!
 He is captivated uneducated voters with his hot wife and his barrage of funny one liners.
 Democrats would never be tricked like that.

 All statistics illustrate that Democrats are generally more educated than Republicans.
 To my point, you can’t be the sharpest tool in the shed, if you are a Democrat but refuse to endorse Hillary as a result of Fox News allegations.
-It makes no sense, because it isn’t true.
+It makes no sense because it isn’t true.